-Other than the credit risk related to COVID-19 as disclosed in note 9, there have been no significant changes from the previous year in the exposure to risk or policies, procedures and methods used to measure credit risk.
+There have been no significant changes from the previous year in the exposure to risk or policies, procedures and methods used to measure credit risk.

 Liquidity risk

 Liquidity risk is the risk that BRI will not be able to meet all cash flow obligations as they come due.
 BRI mitigates this risk by monitoring cash activities and expected outflows through extensive budgeting and cash flow analysis.